Dear Friend of the Center,

 Thanks to the generous support of the Windgate Foundation, an endowment fund has been established to ensure that this opportunity will continue to be available for researchers and artists like Amy for many years to come.

 The costs of the Windgate ITE International Residency program are considerable and mounting.
-Though this year’s program is recognized by a grant from the NEA, we still need your support.
+Though last year’s program was recognized by a grant from the NEA, we still need your support for the next group of Fellows.
 Your donation will help ensure that artists will continue to have access to this exceptional opportunity.

-For additional information about this year’s Windgate ITE Resident Fellows please click HERE.
+For information about the 2019 Windgate ITE Resident Fellows please click HERE.

-If you have any questions regarding the 2019 Windgate ITE International Residency Program, please do not hesitate to contact me directly by email at Navva@CenterForArtinWood.org or 215.923.8000.
+If you have any questions regarding the Windgate Residency Program, please do not hesitate to contact me directly by email at Navva@CenterForArtinWood.org or 215.923.8000, ext.
+100.

 With appreciation and gratitude,